Custom Manufacturing ERP for Mid-Market Manufacturers: 2026 Buyer’s Guide

 Common ERP Implementation Mistakes to Avoid

-One common mistake is choosing software before understanding the process.
-A manufacturer should map how work moves through production, purchasing, inventory, finance, and reporting before deciding what the ERP needs to do.
+• Choosing software before mapping the process: Manufacturers should understand how work moves through production, purchasing, inventory, finance, and reporting before deciding what the ERP needs to do.

-Another mistake is over-customizing.
-Custom ERP should focus on workflows that create real business value, not every personal preference from every department.
-Over-customization makes the system harder to maintain and more expensive to improve later.
+• Over-customizing: Custom ERP should focus on workflows that create real business value, not every personal preference from every department.

-ERP should not be treated as an IT-only project.
-Production, finance, purchasing, warehouse, quality, and leadership teams all need to be involved because the system affects how the business actually operates.
+• Treating ERP as an IT-only project: Production, finance, purchasing, warehouse, quality, and leadership teams all need to be involved.

 Final Thoughts